NextNC/aws-server-less-boilerplate-cron-Job/README.md

 # aws-server-less-boilerplate-cron-Job
-This a simple boilerplate for deploying a NodeJS application in AWS server less service (Lambda function)
+This a simple boilerplate for deploying a NodeJS Cron Job in AWS server less service (Lambda function)

+### Description
+This cron job will be triggered every minute and will log "Hello world"

 ### Prerequisites
 Install and configure the Serverless Framework